Frequently Asked Questions

 1. What kinds of services does Play Out offer in addition to family concerts?

-Play Out is excited to work with students and young artists who are preparing for a career in music, and looking to improve or expand their skills in:
+Play Out is excited to work with students and young artists who are looking to improve or expand their skills in:

 2. Can Play Out customize a program for a school event?